 Hudsonville is a somewhat small city located in the state of Michigan.
-With a population of 7,324 people and seven constituent neighborhoods, Hudsonville is the 157th largest community in Michigan.
+With a population of 7,692 people and eight constituent neighborhoods, Hudsonville is the 148th largest community in Michigan.

 The people who call Hudsonville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hudsonville residents report their race to be White, followed by Asian.
-Important ancestries of people in Hudsonville include German, Polish, English, and Irish.
+The greatest number of Hudsonville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Hudsonville include Dutch, German, Italian, Irish, and English.

 The most common language spoken in Hudsonville is English.
-Other important languages spoken here include Miao/Hmong and Spanish.
+Other important languages spoken here include Miao/Hmong and Polish.